robmasocco/AOS-TAG/ideas.md

 The algorithm described here is a variation of the algorithm used in RCU linked lists.

 The writer posts a message in the level buffer (together with its size), updates the wakeup condition, then wakes readers up.
-Kernel-side arrays are dynamically allocated to allow for messages greater than two pages (8 MB).
+Kernel-side buffers are dynamically allocated to allow for messages greater than two pages (8 MB) if required (i.e. temporarily saving the message to post in the stack it's not a great idea).
 Considering also the *copy_\** APIs, it won't be quick, but it won't waste any memory and use only what is necessary at any given time.
+Also, as for RCU, only one writer is allowed to change the epoch at any given time and then free the message buffer after the grace period, but given the nature of this system a sleeping lock, i.e. a mutex, is used instead of a spinlock.

 The wakeup condition is a particular epoch-based struct.
 When the epoch selector gets flipped, that's a linearization point for the message buffer: all receiver threads that got in there before this will get the message, others were too late.
 The only difference is the need for an rwlock to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.

 Writers wait for all readers that got a condition value, i.e. they busy-wait on the "old" presence counter to become zero.
-This allows for some degree of concurrency and represents the RCU's grace period.
-Reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.
+This represents the RCU's grace period.
+For receivers, reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

 # TODO LIST